gvbarroso/momentspp/doc/README.md

 demes_file = model.yaml
 ```

-The example given in two_locus_time.Rmd shows how to automatize the writing of augmented demes files.
+The test_run directory contains an example file (test_model.yaml), whereas two_locus_time.Rmd shows how to automatize the writing of augmented demes files.

-Finally, note that the options file supports passing bash-style variables as input.
+Finally, the options file supports passing bash-style variables as input.
 For example, if opt.bpp looks like the following

 ```
 number_threads = 8